AcademySoftwareFoundation/openexr/docs/ReadingAndWritingImageFiles.rst

 -------------------------

-An example of reading a deep tiled file created by code explained in the _`Writing a Deep Tiled File` section.
+An example of reading a deep tiled file created by code explained in the `Writing a Deep Tiled File`_ section.

 .. literalinclude:: src/readDeepTiledFile.cpp
-   :language: c++
    :linenos:

-This code demonstrates how to read the first level of a deep tiled file created by code explained in the _`Writing a Deep Tiled File` section.
+This code demonstrates how to read the first level of a deep tiled file created by code explained in the `Writing a Deep Tiled File`_ section.
 The interface for deep tiled files is similar to tiled files.
 The differences are:

 -  we use ``insertSampleCountSlice()`` to set sample count slice
 -  we use ``DeepSlice`` instead of ``Slice`` to provide three strides needed